mranisz/rank-select/README.md

 ## Requirements
 The Rank&Select library require:
 - C++11 ready compiler such as g++ version 4.7 or higher
-- a 64-bit operating system
+- a 64-bit UNIX operating system
 - text size < 512MB (4GB of bits) for 32bit versions of rank, select and FMHWT

 ## Installation